-Are you planning a trip to Mexico and are overwhelmed with where to start?
+Are you planning a trip to the Yucatán Peninsula and are overwhelmed with where to start?
 Let’s break it down!
-This two-week suggested itinerary will cover most of the main attractions, cities and colonial towns along Mexico’s Yucatán Peninsula, covering three of Mexico’s 32 states (Quintana Roo, Yucatán and Campeche.)
+This two-week suggested itinerary will cover most of the main attractions, cities, cenotes and colonial towns along Mexico’s Yucatán Peninsula, covering three of Mexico’s 32 states (Quintana Roo, Yucatán and Campeche.)

 If you’re planning a trip to Mexico, check out my Ultimate Guide to Visiting Mexico – Everything You Need To Know Before Traveling To Mexico